 - Prescription drug use (drowsy driving)

-- Speeding, too fast for conditions
+- Speeding is too fast for the conditions

-- Not being familiar with the roadway
+- Not knowing the roadway

 - Issues with the roadway, signage, or signals